 7 People You’ll Meet (And Hate) At The Gym

-As if that contradiction-in-terms wasn’t enough of a mind f**k, he was actually right!
+As if that contradiction in terms wasn’t enough of a mindf**k, years later I discovered he was totally correct!

-Because if you walk into any gym in the world, you will see a bunch of characters who all possess the same annoying characteristics.
+If you walk into any gym in the world, you will see a bunch of characters who all possess the same annoying traits.

 1. The Sales Rep